 5: Confirm the Renting Period

 The minimum rental period is often between 1 week and 3 months, depending on the apartment type (normal furnished apartment or boarding house).
 You can also often extend your stay every month, make sure you ask before if it’s important for you.
-Also, check with the landlord to see if the rent price will drop if you sign for a longer period of time.
+Also, check with the landlord to see if the rent price will drop if you sign for a longer period.
 You might be able to get a better offer if you’re 3 months stay turns into a 1-year stay.

 6: Confirm the “Notice Period” to Quit Your Contract